mixer/client-node/lib/ws/readme.md

 Starts up the client; attempts to connect to the server.

-### socket.call(method[, args...])
+### socket.call(method, [args], [options])

-Calls a chat "method" (string) with the set of arguments.
-It returns a [Bluebird](https://github.com/petkaantonov/bluebird) promise that's resolved to the packet data on success, or rejected with an error string on failure.
+Calls a chat "method" (string) with the array set of arguments.
+Options:

+ * `noReply` (default false) will not listen for a reply.
+If you don't pass noReply, `.call()` will returnt a [Bluebird](https://github.com/petkaantonov/bluebird) promise that's resolved to the packet data on success, or rejected with an error string on failure.
+ * `force` Mainly for internal use.
+Bypasses spooling and tries sending a method to the websocket regardless of state.

 ### Event: 'connected'